Icinga/icinga2/doc/1-about.md

 * Bug #7373: Wrong usermod command for external command pipe setup
 * Bug #7378: Commands are auto-completed when they shouldn't be
 * Bug #7379: failed en/disable feature should return error
-* Bug #7380: Debian package root permissions interfere with icinga2 cli commands as icinga user
+* Bug #7380: Debian package root permissions interfere with icinga2 CLI commands as icinga user
 * Bug #7392: Schema upgrade files are missing in /usr/share/icinga2-ido-{mysql,pgsql}
 * Bug #7417: CMake warnings on OS X
 * Bug #7428: Documentation: 1-about contribute links to non-existing report a bug howto